Windows on the World: Reception

-Cultural impact and legacy
+Legacy

 Windows of Hope Family Relief Fund was organized soon after the attacks to provide support and services to the families of those in the food, beverage, and hospitality industries who had been killed on September 11 in the World Trade Center.
 Windows on the World executive chef Michael Lomonaco and owner-operator David Emil were among the founders of that fund.

+On January 4, 2006, a number of former Windows on the World staff opened Colors, a co-operative restaurant in Manhattan that serves as a tribute to their colleagues and whose menu reflects the diversity of the former Windows' staff.
+The original location closed in 2017 and reopened in 2019.
+Windows on the World was planned to reopen on the top floors of the new One World Trade Center, but that project was canceled in 2011.
+Instead, One World Observatory contains eateries named ONE Dine, ONE Mix and ONE Café.

+Cultural influence

 It has been speculated that The Falling Man, a famous photograph of a man dressed in white falling headfirst on September 11, was an employee at Windows on the World.
 Although his identity has never been conclusively established, he was believed to be Jonathan Briley, an audio technician at the restaurant.
+Jonathan was the younger brother of Alex Briley, the original "G.I." from the band Village People.

-On March 30, 2005, the novel Windows on the World, by French novelist Frédéric Beigbeder, was released.
-The novel focuses on two brothers, aged seven and nine years, who are in the restaurant with their dad Carthew Yorsten.
-The novel starts at 8:29a.m. (just before the plane hits the tower) and tells about every event on every following minute, ending at 10:30a.m., just after the collapse.
-Published in 2012, Kenneth Womack's novel The Restaurant at the End of the World offers a fictive recreation of the lives of the staff and visitors at the Windows on the World complex on the morning of September 11.
+In March 2005, the novel Windows on the World, by French novelist Frédéric Beigbeder, was released; the novel focuses on two brothers who are in the restaurant on September 11 with their father.
+Kenneth Womack's 2012 novel The Restaurant at the End of the World is a fictive recreation of the lives of the staff and visitors at the Windows on the World complex on the morning of September 11.

-On January 4, 2006, a number of former Windows on the World staff opened Colors, a co-operative restaurant in Manhattan that serves as a tribute to their colleagues and whose menu reflects the diversity of the former Windows' staff.
-That original restaurant closed, but its founders' umbrella organization, Restaurant Opportunities Centers United, continues its mission, including at Colors restaurants in New York and other cities.

-Windows on the World was planned to reopen on the top floors of the new One World Trade Center, when the tower was complete.
-However, on March 7, 2011, it was cancelled because of cost concerns and other troubles finding support for the project.
-Instead, One World Observatory contains eateries named ONE Dine, ONE Mix and ONE Café.
+In 2021, young adult novelist Alan Gratz published a book called Ground Zero about a boy named Brandon who is with his father in Windows on the World on the morning of September 11, 2001.